CSSG-Labs/PyNote/README.md

 ## About

 PyNote is a text editor application written in Python and Tkinter.
-The basic application will be able to create and load text files, update the text within those files, and save the resulting changes.
-Once the basic application is completed, future features will include UI updates, code modules (Python, Markdown, etc.), writing modules (novels, screenplays, etc.), and other feature requests.
+The basic application is able to create and load text files, update the text within those files, and save the resulting changes.
+Future features will include UI updates, code modules (Python, Markdown, etc.), writing modules (novels, screenplays, etc.), and other feature requests.
+Feel free to open an issue if you can think of a new feature or request for this application.

 The purpose of this project is to